Skip to content

 Nashville, Tennessee: Cheekwood Estate and Gardens

 In the home of Dolly Parton, the cherry blossoms add an encore of their own at the Cheekwood Estate and Gardens.
 The estate doesn’t just feature the fleeting fluffies but serves them on a backdrop of art.
-The gardens’ season-opener, Cheekwood in Bloom, is a harmonious concert where petals, plants, and plein air painting are in perfect pitch.
+The gardens’ season-opener, Cheekwood in Bloom, is a harmonious concert where petals, plants, and plein air painting create a spectacle as grand as a country ballad.

 Newark, New Jersey: Branch Brook Park